Doctoral Studies

 Candidates registering in the autumn semester must submit their first progress report by 1 November of the following year.

-The progress report must be prepared using the GSL form and signed by the doctoral candidate and his/her supervisor.
+The progress report is signed by the doctoral candidate as well as their supervisor.
 Alternatively to a signature, the veracity of details listed in the progress report can be confirmed via e-mail (with the progress report in question attached to the e-mail).

 Template Progress Report (Version Jan.
 2022)